Ultimate Guide To Starting a Successful Massage Business

 3. Online reservation

 Today’s consumers expect online reservations.
 Period.

-It’s very important to invest in a reliable online appointment scheduling software so you can make sure it’s as easy as possible for potential clients to book your service.
+It’s very important to invest in reliable online appointment scheduling software that integrates with platforms like Wix or even the free WordPress where you can implement a WordPress scheduling plugin so you can make sure it’s as easy as possible for potential clients to book your service.

 With a professional massage therapy scheduling software, you can offer 24/7 reservations.
 Consider the fact that more and more people are now booking their appointments outside business hours, and phone-based appointment bookings are simply no longer effective.